 - no local authority area is likely to be free from FGM entirely: in many areas, the estimated prevalence is low, but there are still some women who may be affected by FGM

-- outside London, highest estimates were for Manchester, Slough, Bristol, Leicester and Birmingham
+- outside London, the highest estimates were for Manchester, Slough, Bristol, Leicester and Birmingham

-In addition, the Health and Social Care Information Centre (HSCIC) publishes statistics about patients with FGM treated within the NHS in England.
+NHS Digital publishes statistics about patients with FGM who are treated within the NHS in England.
 This is crucial in understanding the extent of FGM in England as identified through the delivery of healthcare services.

-To get an indication of how widespread FGM is in the local area, and what policies or training are in place, local authorities can look at the prevalence data and HSCIC statistics.
-They can also ask questions such as:
+To get an indication of how widespread FGM is in the local area, and what policies or training are in place, local agencies could look at the NHS Enhanced Dataset statistics and relevant research on prevalence.

 - which FGM-affected communities live in the area and how many members of these communities are there?